-2. You’re talking with friends the entire time.
+2. You talk with friends the entire time.

-Having a workout buddy can encourage and motivate you, but the time you spend together is for getting fitter.
-If you can easily carry on a conversation while exercising, you’re not working hard enough, which will make it tougher to achieve your goals, Clark says.
+A workout buddy can encourage and motivate you.
+But if you can easily carry on a conversation while you exercise, you’re not working hard enough, which will make it tougher to achieve your goals, Clark says.

-The solution: Don't dismiss your buddy, but save the major discussions for the coffee shop.
+The solution: Don't dismiss your buddy, but save the chat for later.

-When you exercise at a moderate level, the idea is to work hard enough so that you can only get out a few choppy sentences, not easily carry on a full conversation.
-For vigorous intensity, you should only be able to squeeze out a few words before needing a breath.
+When you exercise at a moderate level, you want to work hard enough so that you can only get out a few choppy sentences, not carry on a full conversation.
+When you work out intensely, you should be able to squeeze out only a few words before you need to take a breath.

-The solution: Clark recommends doing most of your workouts without the added entertainment.
+The solution: Do most of your workouts without the extra entertainment.
 If you must watch TV or read a book, check in every few minutes to make sure you’re at least working at a moderate intensity.